Lighthouses of India: Western Gujarat

 Mungra Reef

 1890 (rebuilt and lit in 1997; rebuilt a second time in 1999).
 Active; focal plane 10 m (33 ft); two white flashes every 10 s.
 10 m (33 ft) round cylindrical concrete tower on a circular masonry pier.
 Tower painted red with one white horizontal band.
-Bing has a satellite view.
+The light is not seen in Bing's satellite view.
 The lighthouse marks a dangerous reef on the approach to Jodiya Bandar.
 The native state of Nawanagar built this beacon.
 It was rebuilt in 1999 after being heavily damaged by a tropical cyclone on 9 June 1998.
 Located in the Gulf of Kachchh about 12 km (7.5 mi) northwest of Jodiya Bandar.
 Accessible only by boat.
 Site and tower closed.
 ARLHS IND-151; Admiralty F0367.8; NGA 28366.

 * Jodiya (Jodia) Bandar (3)